 - Connecting with other adults who are going through similar problems can help — they may be able to point you toward helpful resources or even just provide a listening ear.

 The treatment of Language Processing Disorder can be a slow process for both children and adults.
 So, while therapy sessions are in progress, it’s important that you also advocate for yourself or on your child’s behalf in the places where daily life takes you.
 Arranging the accommodations and support strategies discussed above will not only allow daily coping while treatment takes effect, it will also speed up the treatment process!

-In conclusion, I hope my second article on Language Processing Disorder has been helpful for you.
-One of the key take-home messages in this article is that LPD is indeed treatable.
+In conclusion, I hope this second article on Language Processing Disorder has been helpful for you.
+One of the key take-home messages in this article is that LPD is treatable.
 Accordingly, with a combination of speech-language therapy and daily practice, the difficulties you or your child are experiencing will pass.
 If you are concerned about your child’s (or your own) language processing skills, please reach out to your local Speech-Language Therapist – there’s plenty that they can do to assist.
 Just as I am, I’m sure they will be happy to help!